7mm Backcountry

 Travel agents (and sometimes your PH) will also help you book additional travel while you’re in Africa.
 If you can afford it, this is something I highly recommend.
 You’ve paid for a flight to Africa so you might as well spend a few days sightseeing if possible, traveling to the big parks like Etosha in Namibia or Kruger in South Africa (where you will see dangerous game up-close) or one of the smaller safari parks.
 Namibia’s Skeleton Coast and red sand dunes are incredible, and you can enjoy a few days in the coastal town of Swakopmund.
 In South Africa, there are even more choices that include trips to the wine country, Cape Town, and shark cage diving.

-How much do safaris cost?
+How much do free-range hunts in Africa cost?
 That’s a difficult question to answer.
 The simplest part will be booking your actual safari, which should cost around $10,000 or less for a week-long plains game hunt.
 Again, this varies.
 Many safari operators have packages that let you hunt a certain number of species.
 One of these I saw recently by a reputable PH in Namibia offered a five-day hunt for kudu, gemsbok, springbok, warthog and wildebeest for $6,000, and that included everything except tips, alcohol, dipping and packing (cleaning the hides for shipment to the U.S.).
 That’s lower than the cost of many mule deer hunts back home.

 Additional fees on such a hunt will include flights, trips and lodging before and after the hunt, and trophy care.
 You can choose to have your trophies dipped and packed and shipped to the United States to have them mounted close to home, but you’ll have to hire a brokerage company to help you clear customs, unless you plan to do that yourself at the port of entry.
 I hire a company to handle that because by the time I traveled to the port and handled everything myself, I don’t think the savings would be worthwhile.
 Taxidermy can be done in the U.S. or, if you prefer, you can have your trophies mounted in Africa and shipped to your home.